Barclay Arrival Plus vs. Arrival Premier: Which card should you get?

 • Spend an additional $10,000 on purchases, get an additional 10,000 miles

-That’s pretty lucrative if you’re a big spender, since it essentially generates the equivalent of 3% travel cash on the first $25,000 spent.
+That’s pretty lucrative if you’re a big spender since it essentially generates the equivalent of 3% travel cash on the first $25,000 spent.
 Considering that’s closer to what the average consumer spends every year, it’s a nice way to get rewarded.
 Every year.

-Barclay Arrival Plus vs. Arrival Premier: Annual Fee
+Barclay Arrival Plus vs. Arrival Premier: Annual fee

 All of those extra miles from the Barclay Arrival Premier come at a cost.
 The card has a $150 annual fee, while the Arrival Plus Card’s annual fee is lower at $89.
-It’s worth nothing, however, that the annual fee on the Arrival Premier card is waived the first year.
+It’s worth noting, however, that the annual fee on the Arrival Premier card is waived for the first year.

-Barclay Arrival Plus vs. Arrival Premier: Mileage Redemption Discount
+Barclay Arrival Plus vs. Arrival Premier: Mileage redemption discount

 One of my favorite features about the Barclay Arrival Plus Card was the 5% travel redemption rebate.
 Redeem your miles for travel and get 5% of them back.
-That can add up to a lot if you’re earning and redeeming tons of miles, which you really should be, if you have this card.
+That can add up to a lot if you’re earning and redeeming tons of miles, which you really should be if you have this card.

 There are definitely times when redeeming Arrival Miles makes more sense than redeeming hotel points or airline miles.

-Arrival Plus vs. Arrival Premier: Travel Perks
+Arrival Plus vs. Arrival Premier: Travel perks

 Another advantage the Arrival Premier has over the Arrival Plus: A $100 Global Entry fee credit every five years.
 That makes the $150 annual fee a little more palatable.
 Cardholders also get access to over 850 airport lounges via Mastercard Airport Experiences provided by Lounge Key.